I’m a middle aged guy, married with two kids, who grew up in South Devon.

 In 1994 I met Debra, within a year we’d moved in together in London, and after 6 years together we got married.
 A few years later, our boys Joe and Matt were born, and we realised we hankered for the seaside rural lifestyle for our boys the we had both grown up with.
 So after a few years of saving and planning, we moved back to Devon.

-I switched from writing trading software to doing lots of contracting and consulting all over the the South of England until, in 2015, I finally settled down and took the role of Head of Engineering at blur Group plc based in Exeter.
-We have a great team in the Tech dept, and with the companies recent funding and new board blur, we have a very exciting future in front us.
+I switched from writing trading software to doing lots of contracting and consulting all over the the South of England until, in 2015, I finally settled down and took the role of Head of Engineering at Maistro Plc based in Exeter.
+We have a great team in the Tech dept, and with the company receiving 2 new oversubscribed rounds of funding and an entirely new board in 2017, we have a very exciting future in front us.

 As for me personally – I do absolutely love writing software (have since I was 11 years old), and I’m fascinated by electronics, robotics, rocketry, asteroid mining, 3d printing, nano-technology, sci-fi and most other classically ‘geeky’ things, but that’s just me.
 I embrace my inner geek.